worthpointlabs/terratest/README.md

 This way, you only pay the cost of setup and teardown once and you can do as many iterations on validation in between as you want.
 And since the code continues to run in your AWS account, you can manually run `terraform` to redeploy small parts of it whenever you want, rather than having to redeploy the entire thing every time.

+Note that since any stage can be skipped, test data that needs to be available across multiple stages (e.g., `TerratestOptions` and `RandomResourceCollection`) are saved to disk in the setup stage and loaded from disk in subsequent stages.

 ### Integration tests